PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 ## Secure Handling
 Mapping files enable the specification of custom mappings or filter functions.
 These functions can come from the power-grid-model-io library, be user-provided, or even supplied by third parties.
 To ensure security, we have implemented several measures and recommend best practices to prevent malicious code execution.

-## Safe Loading of Configuration Files
+### Safe Loading of Configuration Files
-* YAML Safe Load
 We use the yaml.safe_load functionality from the PyYAML library to load configuration files securely.
 This method prevents the execution of potentially malicious code during the loading process.
-## Secure Function Handling
+### Secure Function Handling
-* No Eval-like Functionality
+* No Eval-like Functionality:

   We do not use eval or similar functions that can execute arbitrary code.
 * Loadable/Loaded Functions Only

   Only functions and symbols that are explicitly loadable or loaded are allowed.
 These must be:
-* Python Builtins
-Such as max.
+  ** Python Builtins: Such as `max`.
-* Prefixed by Import Path
-Functions must include their relative or absolute import path, ensuring they are importable using import_module.
-For example, numpy.max is allowed, but np.max is not.
+  ** Prefixed by Import Path: Functions must include their relative or absolute import path, ensuring they are importable using `import_module`.
+For example, `numpy.max` is allowed, but `np.max` is not.
-## Prevention of Malicious Code Injection
+### Prevention of Malicious Code Injection
 By enforcing the rules mentioned above, we prevent the inclusion of malicious code like:
 ```python
 lambda x: return (malicious_code(), normal_code(x))[1]
 ```
 In normal operation, this would be provided as normal_code, avoiding any side effects from malicious_code.
-## Best Practices for Production Environments
+### Best Practices for Production Environments
 * File Permissions

-Configuration files should be treated similarly to Python source files, with appropriate file permissions.
+  onfiguration files should be treated similarly to Python source files, with appropriate file permissions.
 * Controlled Access

   Only users or services with the correct privileges should be allowed to modify the configuration files.